K-wachira/Companyz/README.md

 ---------------
  * Change directories from the root directory to the `/packages/server` and run $ `yarn dev run`
  * Change directories from the curent directory to the `/packages/client` and run $ `yarn start`
+    - Client facing side can be accesed via localhost:3000/login
+ *

 ### TROUBLESHOOTING
 ---------------